- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 Cost-efficiency optimization

-IMO Clinical AI doesn’t simply rely on LLMs for all medical coding tasks.
-Thanks to IMO Health’s comprehensive terminology synonyms and mappings, many input diagnosis terms are already covered directly without the need for LLMs.
+Thanks to IMO Health’s comprehensive terminology, synonyms, and mappings, many input diagnosis terms are already covered directly without the need for LLMs.
 Only the uncovered terms or terms with low confidence scores are sent to LLMs for further analysis.

 In an early study, only 25.1% of input diagnosis terms required LLMs, while the overall accuracy on the entire dataset increased from 82.9% to 90.0% (+7.1%).

 This selective use of LLMs offers significant cost-efficiency benefits.
-By leveraging IMO Health’s extensive terminology resources as the foundation and using LLMs judiciously for more complex or ambiguous cases, the system optimizes computational resources and reduces the overall cost of the medical coding process.
-This cost-efficiency, combined with the high accuracy and explainability of the system, makes IMO Clinical AI an attractive solution for healthcare organizations looking to automate their medical coding workflows.
+By leveraging IMO Health’s knowledge layer as the foundation and using LLMs judiciously for more complex or ambiguous cases, the system optimizes computational resources and reduces the overall cost of the medical coding process.
+This cost-efficiency, combined with the high accuracy and explainability of the system, makes IMO Health an attractive solution for healthcare organizations looking to automate their medical coding workflows.

 Conclusion

-Click here to learn more about IMO Clinical AI and here to learn how our AI-powered solutions simplify clinical workflows and boost healthcare data quality.
+Click here to learn more about IMO Health’s knowledge layer and here to learn how our AI-powered solutions simplify clinical workflows and boost healthcare data quality.

 1Soroush, A., Glicksberg, B. S., Zimlichman, E., Barash, Y., Freeman, R., Charney, A. W., … & Klang, E. (2024).
 Large Language Models Are Poor Medical Coders—Benchmarking of Medical Code Querying.
 NEJM AI, AIdbp2300040.